- PhD, Art History, University of Iowa, 2010

 - Selling Andrew Jackson: Ralph E. W. Earl and the Politics of Portraiture.
 Columbia: University of South Carolina Press, 2018

 - “‘Making a Display’: Adelicia Acklen’s Tennessee Family Portraits,” Tennessee Historical Quarterly LXXVI:1 (Spring 2017): 80-102.

 Watch a video of Dr. Stephens describing her teaching and research:

-In a 2017 article on President Andrew Jackson and comparisons with President Donald Trump, Rachel Stephens was interviewed by the Christian Science Monitor about Jackson’s portrait artist and her area of expertise, Ralph E. W. Earl.
+The Christian Science Monitor interviewed Dr. Stephens in an article on President Andrew Jackson and comparisons with President Donald Trump, about Jackson’s portrait artist and Stephens’ area of expertise, Ralph E. W. Earl.